Marc S. Gerken, P.E., has served as president and chief executive officer of American Municipal Power, Inc. (AMP) since February 2000.

 - Past chair of the Prairie State Generating Company (PSGC) Management Committee.
 The management committee oversees operation of the Prairie State Energy Campus in southern Illinois.

-- Previous chair of the Public Power, Inc. Board of Directors, which oversees the APPA Hometown Connections utility services affiliate.
+- Previous chair of the Public Power, Inc. Board of Directors, which oversees the Hometown Connections, Inc. (HCI) utility services affiliate, prior to the 2018 joint-purchase of HCI by AMP and four other public power entities.

 - Current chair of The Energy Authority (TEA) Board.
 TEA is a large national public power-owned, nonprofit corporation that provides portfolio management.